Swissbandit/RNS-Translations-and-Files/First time using Sideband.md

 The Technical Guide can be consumed later from the Menu, go to Preferences now.

 There you can change your username, the rest is good to know where it is, but can be left untouched.

 Now go to the Menu Connectivity and activate TCP/IP.
 When this is all done,shut down the app from the Menu And restart it again

 Now,youll be connected to the RNS Testnet and have sent your first Announce at Restart.
 To do this on demand you go to the Menu Conversations and simply Click the first button from the left
 (on the right top)

 Good,Tell friends what Announce to look for instead of the lxmf adress(number)

 In fact this Menu is an important part of the App as all users will be sending Announces, where you can watch and decide to start interacting, when your friends will come onboard, you will see their Announces or they see yours and voila,thats all thats needed to start using the App.

-All it takes is a little time and more and more Announces are listed, so at start patience is needed in discovering foreign Nodes and Peers in the Wild, soon you will have lists and contacts if you use the App, (which looks bare at start)
+All it takes is a little time and more and more Announces are listed, so at start patience is needed in discovering foreign Nodes and Peers in the Wild,

+soon you will have lists and contacts if you use the App, (which looks bare at start)you can edit/manage them there.

-Now is the time to tell your Friends about it.
+# Now is the time to tell your Friends about it.

 Of course there can be more things made, but for beginners its all that is needed to use it.